 Tuition is currently $1,500/credit hour.
-However, teaching assistants and University Fellows receive grants for their full tuition.
+However, TAs and University Fellows receive grants for their full tuition.
 In most cases we do not recommend that students enroll in our PhD program without a teaching assistantship or fellowship.
-Syracuse University's financial support for doctoral students includes tuition scholarships, teaching assistantships in philosophy (and occasionally in other departments), and University Fellowships.

 The Department strongly encourages graduate student participation in professional conferences, and some travel funds are provided to graduate students to make such activity possible.
 (Here is a list of Recurring Philosophy Conferences.)
 The Department is usually able to provide small summer research grants to a few graduate students.
 Special funds normally make it possible to offer a colloquium featuring a speaker selected by the graduate students.

 Download the Philosophy Department's Grad Handbook.